yaglm/yaglm/Readme.md

 We currently support the following loss functions

-- Linear regression
+- Linear regression (single response and multiple responses)
 - Logistic regression
-- Linear regression with multiple responses
+- Huber regression (single response and multiple responses)

 and the following penalties